-This is a composite guard rail system with steel balusters.
+This is a composite guardrail system with steel balusters.
 Most composite railings are sold in 6' and 8' kits.
-4x4 posts, post sleeves, post caps, and post base trim are sold separately.
+The 4x4 posts, post sleeves, post caps and post base trim are sold separately.

 Center your top and bottom rail sections along the post sleeve.
-Then attach with the universal rail bracket.
+Then, attach them with the universal rail bracket.
 This bracket can be used for straight, angled and stair rail sections.

 Build a jig using scrap material to assist in drilling the baluster connector locations.
-The width of this jig was cut to 1-1/4" wide to fit inside the channel in the top rail and center on the bottom rail.
-The manufacture recommends 4-3/8" on center spacing for 3/4" steel balusters.
-If you plan on tightening your spacing of balusters make sure you order extra balusters.
+The width of this jig was cut to 1 1/4" wide to fit inside the channel in the top rail and center on the bottom rail.
+The manufacturer recommends 4 3/8" on center spacing for 3/4" steel balusters.
+If you plan on tightening your spacing of balusters, make sure you order extra balusters.

 Set your jig to balance the layout of your balusters along the top and bottom railing.
 You may choose to center a baluster or space at the center of each section of rail.
 The jig makes it easier to choose the most attractive layout.
 You don't want a baluster installed too close to the rail posts.
 Use your jig to pre-drill the baluster connector locations.

 Install the baluster connectors to the top and bottom rails.
 Do not over tighten the connectors.

 For 45-degree angle rails, cut a 1" section as a guide to center the railing on the post.